atindra305/JS-Personal-Expense-Manager/README.md

 7. On the dashboard, you can view your balance, total income , total expense and the total expense percentage as well as the current month and the current year.

+8. For instance the code is written in ES 5 version of JavaScript